 After they were informed of their payment scheme, all participants were given the opportunity to spend unlimited time preparing before completing the paid multiplication task.
 The nature of the unlimited preparation was identical to that used in Study 3 of Chapter 1, where participants who chose to prepare were shown 10 multiplication problems that were created randomly by drawing from the pool of numbers used in the main multiplication task.
 Unlike the last study in Chapter 1, participants were not asked to explicitly indicate whether they would like to study the times tables.
 Instead, they were shown the times table right after the practice problems directly on the practice problems page and told they could check their answers using the table as desired.
 By including the option to check their answers, we hoped to make the practice itself more useful by providing participants a way to receive feedback on their responses.
 At the bottom of each practice page, participants were asked if they would like to continue practicing multiplication problems, with the option to continue as many times as desired or opt out at any point.
 The amount of time (in seconds) participants spent on each practice page was also recorded.
-Thus, like the previous studies, we have multiple measures of preparation by design: 1) the actual decision to practice problems (before knowing what the practice entails), 2) among participants who chose to practice problems, the number of practice problems participants attempted (quantified as number of practice problems not left blank, irrespective of accuracy), 3) among participants who chose to practice problems, the amount of time they spent across all practice rounds they completed, and 4) the number of extra practice rounds participants completed after having completed the first round of practice.
+Thus, like the previous studies, we have multiple measures of preparation, by design: 1) the actual decision to practice problems (before knowing what the practice entails), 2) among participants who chose to practice problems, the number of practice problems participants attempted (quantified as number of practice problems not left blank, irrespective of accuracy), 3) among participants who chose to practice problems, the amount of time they spent across all practice rounds they completed, and 4) the number of extra practice rounds participants completed after having completed the first round of practice.
 Again, the number of extra practice rounds serves as a way to quantify the number of times participants continue to practice after having seen what the practicing/studying looks like and having gone through it at least once.
 By encoding participants who both chose not to practice and those who chose not to continue practicing after the first round with zeroes in the dataset when creating this variable, we are able to separate out the effect of the choice to practice from the choice to continue practicing.

-After completing the practicing/studying, participants guessed how much their amount of practicing for the task compared to all other participants that completed the task by indicating the decile of their practice relative to other participants.
+After completing the practicing/studying, participants guessed how much their amount of practicing for the task compared to all other participants who completed the task, by indicating the decile of their practice relative to other participants.
 We also asked participants to indicate their anticipated decile when their amount of practicing was compared to that of all participants who identified as men and women, respectively.

-We used these the decile questions to create the perceived practice deviation variables as follows: self-rated decile (either based on the question about practicing relative to all other participants, relative to only men, or relative to only women) - actual percentile based on number of practice problems completed.
-Therefore, negative values for this variable indicate a participant expected to have practiced less, relative to other participants, than they actually did, and vice versa for positive values.
+We used these decile questions to create the perceived practice deviation variables, as follows: self-rated decile (either based on the question about practicing relative to all other participants, relative to only men, or relative to only women) - actual percentile based on number of practice problems completed.
+Therefore, negative values for this variable indicate underconfidence, such that a participant expected to have practiced less, relative to other participants, than they actually did, and vice versa for positive values, which indicate over confidence.
 A value of zero, therefore, indicates that a given participant was completely accurate in their guess of relative practicing.

 1.7.3 Paid multiplication task and post-task measures